 This is our pitch and that is why, after our research, we have taken action by inviting some VET centres and some technological KIBS to join the process.
 We will also be looking for partners in Europe who will allow us to go deeper into this subject.
 Together we will continue with the action research process to keep on digging in this potential relationship between KIBS and VET.
 We promise we will keep you abreast.

 Mikel Albizu is a pre-doctoral researcher at Orkestra.
+At present he combines his doctoral studies with the participation in several research projects.

-His current research area is employment and the factors that drive it at a regional and local level, although he has also studied and worked in the field of urban planning and territorial planning.
+His main research area is employment and the factors that drive it at a regional and local level, although he has also studied and worked in the field of urban planning and territorial planning.